Epitome87/React-Flat-UI/README.md

 ## Overview

 This is a fully-featured clone of the Flat UI website.
 It was designed based around the appearance / functionality of the Flat UI websie in the month of November, 2021.
-It includes all the features found on the actual website, other than audio playing.
-Extra features were also added, such as the ability for the user to create and save their own custom palettes.
+It includes all the main features found on the actual website, including audio.
+Extra features were also added, such as the ability for the user to create and save their own custom palettes (locally).
 Some qualify-of-life changes were also made, such as detecting the contrast of text against a colored backdground and changing that text's color dynamically in order to be more readable, as well as a brightness slider to view colors at 10 different shades.

 ## Tech Stack / Packages